Emory University: Expansion and modernization

-The course of Emory's history changed dramatically in November 1979 when Robert Winship Woodruff and George Waldo Woodruff presented the institution with a gift of $105 million in Coca-Cola stock.
-At the time this was the largest single gift to any institution of higher education in American history.
+In November 1979, Emory University experienced a historical shift when Robert Winship Woodruff and George Waldo Woodruff donated $105 million worth of Coca-Cola stock to the institution.
+At that time, this was the largest single gift ever made to any institution of higher education in the United States.

 Twenty-first century

 The latest additions to the Atlanta Campus include buildings for cancer research, biomedical research, scientific computation, mathematics and science, vaccine research, and the performing arts.

-Prior to 2018 the campus was in an unincorporated area, statistically counted in the Druid Hills census-designated place.
+Prior to 2018, the campus was in an unincorporated area, statistically counted in the Druid Hills census-designated place.
 In 2016 the university stated that it intended to petition to be annexed into the City of Atlanta; in 2017 the university leadership formally submitted its petition.
 The City of Atlanta annexed Emory's campus effective January 1, 2018, a part of its largest annexation within a period of 65 years; the Atlanta City Council voted to do so the prior December.

-Gregory L. Fenves, formerly the president of the University of Texas at Austin, became Emory University's twenty-first president in August 2020.
+Gregory L. Fenves, formerly the president of the University of Texas at Austin, became Emory University's 21st president in August 2020.

+The Gaza war sparked demonstrations around the U.S., including at Emory.
+On April 25, 2024, during a pro-Palestinian protest, immediately subsequent to each objecting to the police presence, police detained both philosophy chair Noëlle McAfee and arrested economics professor Caroline Fohlin, who was later charged with battery, following her battering by police.
+The College of Arts and Science adopted a motion the following day for a college faculty no-confidence vote for Greg Fenves, president of the university, with an electronic vote organized for the following week.

 Academics

-Admissions statistics
+Admissions

 Emory University is considered highly selective.
-The Median SAT score of the class of 2023 was 1500 and Median ACT score was 34.
+The median SAT score of the class of 2023 was 1500 and median ACT score was 34.
 In 2022, Emory University received 33,517 applications and had a 9% regular decision admission rate and a 10.6% overall admission rate.
+The Scholars Programs have an acceptance rate of just 2%.
 The enrolling class was 55.4% female, 44.6% male and 10.4% of enrolling class identify as first-generation college students.
-59 unique languages were spoken in the enrolling first year class and 40 countries were represented.
+Fifty-nine unique languages were spoken in the enrolling first year class and 40 countries were represented.
+The university is need-blind for domestic applicants.